 - Scaling dermatological care with AI: Mobile applications and virtual platforms (Tobias Sangers)

-- Benchmarking and Validation: Standards for evaluating AI in dermatology (Veronica Rotemberg)
+- Benchmarking and validation: Standards for evaluating AI in dermatology (Veronica Rotemberg)

 - Trustworthy general-purpose AI: European and global perspectives (Matthias Samwald)